 It's mainly for the folks who love cute, clever designs.
 The Mario overalls motif is pleasingly eye-catching, even though it may look to some people like you're jamming foreign objects into the dismembered torso of one of gaming's most beloved icons.
 Speaking of, this also comes in a bunch of other designs including (natch) a Luigi's overalls motif, plus there are a handful of sexy Splatoon-inspired options, too.

 Originally selected for childish reasons owing to the phonetic sound of the name “iDudu”, this beast of a messenger bag quickly proved its worth to me in other ways.
-It's pockets a-go-go with this compact, protective and portable travel bag, thanks to a ton of padded compartments that complement the main storage area (specifically, two sewn-in compartments designed to hold your Switch and dock respectively).
+Its pockets a-go-go with this compact, protective and portable travel bag, thanks to tons of padded compartments that complement the main storage area (specifically, two sewn-in compartments designed to hold your Switch and dock respectively).

 You also get a back zipper pocket that provides additional storage space for accessories, extra cabling or a power bank.
-I personally used it to (just) hold a 10” tablet.
+I personally used it to (just) hold a 10-inch tablet.

 The term “Big Bertha” is thrown around a lot these days (mostly by me and maybe three other people I grew up with) but rarely has it been more aptly applied than here.

 The Hermitshell Hard EVA case is a monster of a thing.
-It's been custom built to fit in a Nintendo Switch and all the accessories you can throw at it (charging cradle, AC adaptor with power cord, Joy-Con Grip or Switch Pro Controller, HDMI cable).
+It has been custom-built to fit in a Nintendo Switch and all the accessories you can throw at it (charging cradle, AC adaptor with power cord, Joy-Con Grip or Switch Pro Controller, HDMI cable).
 It's also not fazed about looking like The Football, that nuclear launch station briefcase that's handcuffed to the POTUS's closest secret service agent.